 The park covers an area of 500 km² and offers wonderful waterfalls, which are impressive and full of water, especially in the rainy season.

-Another island that we can’t recommend enough is Koh Lanta, or Ko Lanta.
+Another island in the South of Thailand that we can’t recommend enough is Koh Lanta or Ko Lanta.
 After being rather disappointed with the more touristy and louder island of Koh Phi Phi, Koh Lanta surprised us quite positively.

 With its alternative vibe, you can find relaxation here quickly.
 But on Koh Lanta, you can not only relax on the beach or at the pool, but also join some great activities.
 Rent a scooter and explore the different beaches of the island.